deytalytics/dataproductpoc-docs/data-mesh-principles.md

 It's similar to a consumer product concept, where milk is an analogy for a dataset and the carton containing the milk that has the metadata (name, barcode, contents info) is analagous to the data product
 It needs to:-
 1. Provide code that moves data from a source to an abstraction layer to a target.
-2. Be containerised so that it can be deployed on an on-premises server or a cloud platform
+2. Containerise the code so that it can be deployed on an on-premises server or a cloud platform
 3. Provide metadata (information about itself)

 Despite Zhamak coming from an API/Microservices background, there is no requirement that this is the way that a data product should be implemented.
-Requirement 1 above could be met by data pipelining or ETL software, and the target dataset and metadata can just as easily be a database table rather than an API endpoint

 # What is a data set?
 A dataset just refers to a set of data records and can be:-